inmnin/EKD-ICANN2024/README.md

 ### Fine-tune the teacher model by yourself (unrecommended)
 If you wish to fine-tune the teacher model by yourself, firstly, please download the base parameters used for the teacher model from **https://ufile.io/iv2e19xd**.
 (It is the same as *https://huggingface.co/bert-base-chinese/tree/main*.
 However, the original repository lacks maintenance, which might causes some problems when running.
-So we have made a copy of the model's parameters available for download)
+So we have made a copy of the model's weights available for download)

 After downloading, please replace the original folder Pretrained_BERT with the unzipped folder Pretrained_BERT.
 Then you need to set train_set_type in finetune_teacher.py to which dataset you want to fine-tune.
 ```